Unambiguous Representations in Neural Networks: An Information-Theoretic Approach to Intentionality

 We should clarify what "unambiguous" means in this context, as it refers to informational determinacy rather than phenomenal clarity.
 A neural state has unambiguous representational content when that content is fixed and determinate.
 Consider peripheral vision: the phenomenal character itself lacks detail, yet the neural state has determinate content representing "indeterminate peripheral presence."
 Our framework addresses semantic determinacy (what the representation is about) rather than phenomenal determinacy (whether the experience feels clear).

 How does this connect to consciousness?
 According to representationalist theories \citep{lycan2019representational,pennartz2018consciousness}, conscious experience is determined by intentional contents: what the brain represents.
 Our work adds a constraint on the \emph{manner} in which these contents must be represented: they must be represented unambiguously.
-This constraint resonates with Chalmers' notion of \emph{impure representationalism} \citep{chalmers2004representational}, where not all representations give rise to consciousness, only those satisfying particular conditions.
+This constraint resonates with Chalmers' notion of \emph{impure representationalism} \citep{chalmers2004representational}, where phenomenal consciousness requires not merely representing a content, but representing it in a particular manner.

 Importantly, while we have framed this work within narrow representationalism, the core constraint emerges more generally from consciousness being intrinsic.
 The same intuition can be expressed using IIT terminology \citep{tononi2016integrated}: consciousness is both \emph{informative} and \emph{intrinsic}, implying that the neural substrate must unambiguously specify conscious contents.
+Our spatial position decoding results connect to IIT-based analyses of how spatial experience is structured \citep{haun2019space}.
 We acknowledge that narrow representationalism is controversial, so our framework should be understood conditionally: \emph{if} conscious experience is determined by brain-internal states alone, \emph{then} those states must encode content unambiguously.